VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 **SeatsAvailability** aggregate.
 The code sample also illustrates how the saga is implemented as a state machine that receives messages, changes its state, and sends new messages.

+> **DeveloperPersona:** Notice how we generate a new Guid to identify
+> the new reservation.
+We use these Guids to correlate messages to the
+> correct saga and aggregate instances.

 When the **SeatsAvailability** aggregate receives a **MakeReservation** command, it makes a reservation if there are enough